 To delete one image or multiple images in Luminar Neo, select one or several images in the Catalog, right-click on the image(s), and choose Move to Luminar Trash from the pop-up menu.
 Alternatively, you can press Cmd+Delete (macOS) or Ctrl+Delete (Windows).
 The selected images will be hidden current folder Luminar Neo and placed into the Trash shortcut.

 The Trash shortcut in Luminar Neo is a staging area.
 When files are in the Trash shortcut, they are still on your hard drive in the same place they had been.
 Click on the Trash shortcut to see additional controls.

 Restoring Files from the Trash

-When images are in the Trash shortcut, they are still on your hard drive and can easily be restored to their original location in your Catalog.
+Images in the Trash shortcut are still on your hard drive and can easily be restored to their original location in your Catalog.

 To restore images from the Trash:

 Choose Image > Put Back to restore the image(s) in your Catalog, or right-click on the image (or one of the selected images) and choose Put Back.